industriousonesoft/SwiftCodec/README.md

-# FFmpegWrapper
+# SwiftCodec
-A wrapper based on FFmpeg
+A codec based on FFmpeg And Apple